Improve the Use of Tools and Systems Towards Productivity

 Tools at Work Towards Productivity

-- 1Materials.This refers to essential items at work utilized throughout the process of delivering the final output, such as basic office supplies and raw materials used in production.
-These are ideally allocated in proper proportion to the work that must be done.Advertisement
+- 1This refers to essential items at work utilized throughout the process of delivering the final output, such as basic office supplies and raw materials used in production.
+These are ideally allocated in proper proportion to the work that must be done.Materials.Advertisement

-- 2Machines or equipment.This works hand-in-hand in the utilization of materials.
+- 2This works hand-in-hand in the utilization of materials.
 More often than not, machines are utilized to speed up the process, or make it more efficient.
-For example, using a calculator is much more efficient than doing the calculations by hand.Advertisement
+For example, using a calculator is much more efficient than doing the calculations by hand.Machines or equipment.Advertisement

 System Towards Productivity